Al-Mu'ayyad: Life

-Al-Mu'ayyad was the son of Al-Mutawakkil and his concubine, Ishaq.
-She was an Andulasian, and was one of his favorites.
-She was the mother of his sons Ibrahim al-Mu'ayyad and Abu Ahmad (the future al-Muwaffaq).
+Al-Mu'ayyad was the son of Al-Mutawakkil and his concubine, Umm Ishaq, an Andulasian concubine.

-The caliph al-Mutawakkil had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.
+His father, caliph al-Mutawakkil had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.

+In 849, al-Mutawakkil arranged for his succession, by appointing three of his sons as heirs and assigning them the governance and proceeds of the Empire's provinces: the eldest, al-Muntasir, was named first heir, and received governorship of Egypt, the Jazira, and the proceeds of the rents in the capital, Samarra; al-Mu'tazz was charged with supervising the domains of the governor in the Khorasan; and al-Mu'ayyad was placed in charge of Syria.

-In 860, al-Mutawakkil had named his three sons heirs and seemed to favour al-Muntasir.
+Al-Mutawakkil had seemed to favour al-Muntasir.
 However, this appeared to change and al-Muntasir feared his father was going to move against him.
-With the implicit support of the Turkic faction of the army, he ordered the assassination of al-Mutawakkil which was carried out by a Turkic soldier on December 11, 861.
+With the implicit support of the Turkic faction of the army, he plotted the assassination of al-Mutawakkil which was carried out by a Turkic soldier on December 11, 861.

-The Turkish party then prevailed on al-Muntasir to remove his brothers from the succession, fearing revenge for the murder of their father.
+The Turkic regiments then prevailed on al-Muntasir to remove his brothers from the succession, fearing revenge for the murder of their father.
 In their place, he was to appoint his son as heir-apparent.
 On April 27, 862 both brothers, al-Mu'ayyad and al-Mu'tazz, wrote a statement of abdication.

-Al-Muntasir's reign lasted for half a year and ended with his death of unknown causes on 862.
-After the death of al-Muntasir, the Turkish chiefs assembled in a council to select his successor.
-They did not want to elect al-Mu'ayyad or any of the brothers; so they elected al-Musta'in, another grandson of al-Mu'tasim.
+During al-Muntasir's short reign (r.
+861–862), the Turks convinced him into removing al-Mu'tazz and al-Mu'ayyad from the succession.
+When al-Muntasir died of unknown causes, the Turkic officers gathered together and decided to install the dead caliph's cousin al-Musta'in (al-Mutawakkil's Nephew) on the throne.